iamturns/til/misc/mac/apps.md

             - Untick: Show notifications on my computer
 - LaunchBar
     - See setup in ['machine hello' document](./machine-hello.md)
+    - When you see 'Conflicting Keyboard Shortcuts';
+        - Open Spotlight Preferences
+        - Keyboard shortcuts
+        - Show Spotlight search
+        - Assign to 'All + Space'
+    - Users & Groups > Login Items > Add LaunchBar
+    - Preferences
+        - Shortcuts
+            - Untick all except 'Search in Launchbar'
+        - Actions
+            - Preferred Terminal application: iTerm
+        - Clipboard
+            - Untick all keyboard shortcuts
+            - Except 'Paste and remove from history'
+                - Set to All + V
+        - Advanced
+            - Untick 'Show Dock Icon'
+    - Index
+        - Disable;
+            - Snippets
+            - iTunes Library
+            - iPhoto Library
+            - Safari stuff under Web
+        - Search for following, then click into each group and disable;
+            - iTunes
+            - Terminal
+        - Under emoji, go to options, and tick 'Available as sub search only'
+            - This prevents emoji from clogging up results
+        - New > Add folder > ~/Code
+            - Options;
+                - Search scope: 1 sub folder level
+                - Search for: Folders
 - Google Drive
     - Remember to only selectively sync some directories
 - Dropbox